krysiajanik/homepage-webpack/readme.md

 ## How to access?

 Wepage is in Polish only.
-It's published on github pages [here] (https://krysiajanik.github.io/homepage-webpack/).
+It's published on github pages [here](https://krysiajanik.github.io/homepage-webpack/).

 ## What to discover?